nahern/cardano-node/doc/reference/cardano-node-cli-reference.md

-# Cardano Node CLI Reference
+# Cardano node CLI: command reference

 The command line interface (CLI) provides a collection of tools for generating keys, constructing transactions, creating certificates, and performing other important tasks.
 It is organized in a hierarchy of subcommands, and each level comes with its own built-in documentation of command syntax and options.